 About the Chaplain

 The Rev. Meghan Feldmeyer Benson became chaplain of the Divinity School in July 2015.
-Originally from Colorado, Chaplain Benson is an ordained elder in the Rocky Mountain Conference of the United Methodist Church.
-She has degrees in religious studies and psychology (1998) from Southern Methodist University (Dallas, TX), and an M.Div. from Duke Divinity School (2002).
-Prior to becoming chaplain, Meghan worked for nine years as director of worship at Duke Chapel.
-Meghan is married to Adam.
-She loves the mountains, liturgy, beagles, Durham, good food, and traveling.
+Originally from Colorado, she is an ordained elder in the Rocky Mountain Conference of the United Methodist Church.
+She has degrees in religious studies and psychology (1998) from Southern Methodist University (Dallas, Texas), and an M.Div. from Duke Divinity School (2002).
+Prior to becoming chaplain, Chaplain Benson worked for nine years as director of worship at Duke Chapel.
+She is married to Adam, and she loves the mountains, liturgy, beagles, Durham, good food, and traveling.